-Across the UK the Financial Conduct Authority (FCA) has made consumer outcomes the organising principle of regulation.
-Recent reviews show the FCA is looking beyond a one-off suitability letter: it wants firms to deliver meaningful ongoing support, to check suitability over time, and to be able to show they have done so.
-The FCA’s review of ongoing financial advice services and its Advice-Guidance Boundary Review signal an appetite to tighten expectations around what counts as “advice” and how firms document and deliver after-sales care.
-This matters for advisers who offer ongoing services or use automated tools: the regulator expects clear processes, evidence of reviews and an emphasis on good outcomes for customers.
+Across the UK the Financial Conduct Authority (FCA) has made consumer outcomes the organising principle of regulation.Recent reviews show the FCA is looking beyond a one-off suitability letter: it wants firms to provide proper ongoing support, to review suitability, and to be able to demonstrate it has done so.
+The FCA’s review of ongoing financial advice services and the Advice-Guidance Boundary Review show a desire to sharpen what firms are expected to provide as “advice”, and how they document and provide after-sales care.
+This is important for advisers who provide ongoing services and also for robo advisers: the regulator wants clear processes, evidence of reviews and a focus on good outcomes for customers.

 Digital advice platforms, algorithmic suitability checks and robo-advice increase access but also create new supervisory questions.
 Big Four outlooks emphasise that firms must prove their governance over models and data, from model validation to how algorithms explain recommendations to consumers.
 Regulators will expect model risk management, robust data controls and evidence that automation does not undermine personalised suitability.
 At the same time, technology offers advisers better tools for record-keeping, suitability workflows and monitoring client outcomes, so the compliance burden can become an efficiency gain if handled well.

-4. Conduct, culture and personal accountability
+4. What does the FCA expect from firm culture and personal accountability in 2026?

 Beyond technical rules, 2026 sees regulators pushing firms to manage culture and individual conduct more tightly.
 The FCA and other bodies have signalled an interest in non-financial misconduct, fair treatment of staff and controls that prevent “rolling bad apples” moving between firms.
 Firms must strengthen HR processes, fitness and propriety checks, and the link between conduct standards and performance management.
 This is part of a broader regulatory move: poor culture is now viewed as a root cause of poor consumer outcomes.

-ESG has moved from nice-to-have to a regulatory focus.
+ESG has moved from nice-to-have to regulatory focus.
 Firms must back up ESG or sustainability claims with evidence and avoid greenwashing.
 Big Four analyses emphasise that supervisors will look for controls covering product labelling, disclosures and the governance of ESG factors in advice and investment selection.
 For advisers, this means clearer fact-checking, documenting the basis for ESG calls and ensuring client objectives align with ESG recommendations.

 - Document ongoing suitability: implement clear workflows for periodic client reviews, keep records and capture changes in circumstances.